witseie/eie-latex/README.md

     2. Select the `General` tab
     3. Click `Refresh FNDB`

-You should now be able to use the class for your CBO.
+You should now be able to use the class file for your CBO.